system-transparency/stprov/docs/testing-stprov.md

 There is no automatic CI test that checks interoperability with a particular stboot (pre)release tag.
 Perform such a test manually by running the [provision-mode demo][] in the core/system-transparency repository.
-Ensure that the appropriate stboot and stmgr git-tag is set in the `go.mod` file.
+Ensure that the appropriate stprov, stboot, and stmgr tags are set in the `go.mod` file.
 Notice that you may need to run demo-1 first due to buggy task dependencies.

 This test is considered successful if stboot boots (expect a login prompt).